-Over the course of our more than 100 years of history, the Group has nurtured precision synthesis technology and polymer science as our own strengths.
-Moreover, we have continued to evolve our manufacturing process technology, the pillar underpinning our competitive advantage, with the times in order to efficiently provide high quality products.
-These production technologies have been highly evaluated by leading companies in various industries as the Group has inherited the history, nurtured people, and constantly provided a diverse range of competitive, high-value-added products and services that meet the needs of the times
+In addition to strengthening our cash flow Over the course of our more than 100 years of history, the Group has nurtured precision synmanagement and maintaining a sound financial profile, we will conduct approprithesis technology and polymer science as our ate resource investments mindful of capiown strengths.
+Moreover, we have continued tal efficiency through ROIC management to evolve our manufacturing process technoland other frameworks, thereby implementogy, the pillar underpinning our competitive ing our VISION 2030 strategies.
+We will advantage, with the times in order to efficiently pursue a financial strategy that combines provide high quality products.
+These production discipline with flexibility and integrate both technologies have been highly evaluated by financial and non-financial perspectives to leading companies in various industries as the Group has inherited the history, nurtured people, our management approach in order to and constantly provided a diverse range of maximize our corporate value. competitive, high-value-added products and services that meet the needs of the times.